Tsagaan Puntsag: Early life and education

-Puntsag was born in Bulgan Soum of Bayan-Ölgii province in 1959.
+Puntsag Tsagaan was born in Bulgan Soum of Bayan-Ölgii province in 1959.
 He attended secondary school No.21 of the capital city, 1966–1976, and the Law College Ulaanbaatar between 1976 and 1979.
-He is an alumnus of Moscow State Institute of International Relations with an international lawyer degree.
-Puntsag received a MA degree in law from the National University of Mongolia in 1999.
+He is an alumnus of Moscow State Institute of International Relations with an international law degree.
+Puntsag received an MA degree in law from the National University of Mongolia in 1999.

 Puntsag completed professional development courses at The Hague Academy of International Law, and International Monetary Fund Training Institute in Tokyo.
 In 1992, he attended the Maastricht School of Governance.
-Tsagaan went to George Washington University in 1994 as a visiting researcher, where he studied constitutional law, national security, finance, economics, and human rights.
-He completed a short-term course at Wharton School of Business, conducting research on foreign investment at the United States Library of Congress, and worked as a visiting researcher at Georgetown University.
+Tsagaan went to George Washington University in 1994 as a visiting researcher, studying constitutional law, national security, finance, economics, and human rights.
+He completed a short-term course at Wharton School of Business, researching foreign investment at the United States Library of Congress, and worked as a visiting researcher at Georgetown University.

 Career

-Puntsag worked as an Officer and Chief Coordinator at the Confederation of Mongolian Trade Unions between 1985 and 1990.
+Tsagaan Puntsag worked as an Officer and Chief Coordinator at the Confederation of Mongolian Trade Unions between 1985 and 1990.
 And delegated the Mongolian workers at the International Labour Organization and actively worked to bring Mongolian laws and regulations in line with international standards and norms.

 From 1990 to 1992, he worked as a legal assistant to Chimid Byaraa, the secretary of the State Baga Hural (Parliament) and Secretary-General of the Parliament Secretariat, drafting the New Constitution and contributing to Mongolia's social reform.

-Puntsag served in the Government of the Prime Minister of Mongolia, Dashiin Byambasuren, as Deputy Minister of Labour in 1992; as Assistant in charge of Parliamentary Affairs for Mongolia's first democratically elected president Punsalmaa Ochirbat between 1992 and 1995.
+Tsagaan served in the Government of the Prime Minister of Mongolia, Dashiin Byambasuren, as Deputy Minister of Labour in 1992; as Assistant in charge of Parliamentary Affairs for Mongolia's first democratically elected president Punsalmaa Ochirbat between 1992 and 1995.

-During the years of 1995–1996, Puntsag worked at Mongolia’s very first commercial bank – Golomt Bank, as its first director-general.
-From 1996 to 1998, he was the Minister of Finance and implemented radical economic and financial reforms such as liberalizing the base price, dissolving insolvent banks, reviving privatization, free privatization of housing, counting and registering the state properties, zero-rated the customs duties and started the shift to a five-day workweek.
+During the years of 1995–1996, Tsagaan Puntsag worked at Mongolia's very first commercial bank – Golomt Bank, as its first director-general.
+From 1996 to 1998, he was the Minister of Finance.
+He implemented radical economic and financial reforms such as liberalizing the base price, dissolving insolvent banks, reviving privatization, free privatization of housing, counting and registering the state properties, zero-rated the customs duties and started the shift to a five-day workweek.
 From 1998 to 2000, he was the head of the Democratic Party's Political Department and advised the Government.